FilmerApp/.github/profile/README.md

 >### _You analyze (non-functional) requirements, elaborate (architectural) designs and validate them using **multiple types of test techniques**._
 For Filmer, I tried to plan out the overall project structure as well as possible.
 I originally wanted to split up the backend in as many microservices as possible, but during development I unfortunately ran into some issues that made me decide to merge some of the services, ending up with the two I have now.
-For more info, see the [Technical Choices] chapter.
+For more info, see the [Technical Choices and Other Considerations](#technical-choices-and-other-considerations) chapter.

 For Eeventify, we did end up compartmentalizing the backend a lot more, with the multiple services being routed through an API gateway.
 In general, I think we planned out this project quite well, extensively discussing our setup before starting work, which helped greatly with maintaining a well organised project from